stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 who had come up at the eleventh hour though absent from the preliminary session in the tavern.
 All these freemen and their hundred sailors began the long march without delay, grim and a trifle apprehensive as they left the Muddy Dock behind and mounted the gentle rise of Broad Street toward the Pawtuxet Road.
-Just beyond Elder Snow&rsquo;s church some of the men turned back to take a parting look at Providence lying outspread under the early spring stars.
+Just beyond Elder Snow's church some of the men turned back to take a parting look at Providence lying outspread under the early spring stars.
 Steeples and gables rose dark and shapely, and salt breezes swept up gently from the cove north of the Bridge.
 Vega was climbing above the great hill across the water, whose crest of trees was broken by the roof-line of